Determining Ayurvedic Prakruti with Jyotish

 In this way, Jyotish can serve as an important diagnostic tool to help both Vedic Astrologers and Ayurvedic practitioners determine and confirm a client’s Ayurvedic prakruti, current state of health and treatment protocols.

-Richelle Jarrell, ND is an author, Reiki teacher, Herbalist and Vedic Astrologer.
+Richelle Jarrell is an author, Reiki teacher, Herbalist and Vedic Astrologer.
 She first learned about the connections between Jyotish and the Ayurvedic body types while studying with Vedic scholar Jeffrey Armstrong.
 She is currently pursuing a Masters in Ayurveda at Mount Madonna Institute in California.